sinasaniee1379/sinasaniee1379/README.md

-# 💫 About Me:
+.?# 💫 About Me:
-I am front end and mobile developer (React, Next, Typescript and React Native)<br>I have 4 years experience in this major and have worked with many modules <br>Like tailwind , axios , formik , shadcn and
+I am front end and mobile developer (React, Next, Typescript and React Native)<br>I have 4 years experience in this major and have worked with many modules <br>Like tailwind , axios , formik ,shadcn etc.

 ## 🌐 Socials: